Re-learning the language

 For example, using the Ojibwe People’s Dictionary, the word for “spider” is “asabikeshiinh” in Ojibwe.
 Up here they just call them “googoos,” the affectionate name for a grandmother, but that’s a whole other (creation) story.
 The root word “asabike” means “s/he makes nets” and “shiinh” means “tiny creature.”
 The spider’s name represents its relationship to the land.
 It makes nets.

-Disney’s Pocahontas is rife with inaccuracies and stereotypes, but you know the part when Grandmother Willow sings the song “Listen with your Heart?”
-She tells Pocahontas that all around her are spirits, and if she listens they will guide her.
-Well, Grandmother Willow doesn’t mean there are “spirits” everywhere in the sense that they are invisible entities floating around.
-Anishinaabek believe everything – rock, tree, river, dog – has a spirit.
-And most teachings in Anishinaabe culture come from observing the land, and the relationships animals have with the land and each other, the weather, their lifecycles and characteristics are lessons in and of themselves.
+Most teachings in Anishinaabe culture come from observing the land, and the relationships animals have with the land and each other, the weather, their lifecycles and characteristics are lessons in and of themselves.
 And if we’re paying attention, we can learn from the land.
 Essentially, we were the last to be created and depend on everything else for survival.
 It was the animals that brought us gifts, and taught us how to share.
-They share their lives and in turn we do not waste them.
 They are our relations – they are our equals.
 The entire Anishinaabe worldview is based upon principles of coexisting with the world around us.
 We don’t own the land, the land owns us.

 A lot of this is present in the language, when we talk about those teachings.
-It’s lost in another language.
-It doesn’t make sense the same way, and there isn’t context for this way of thinking in English.
+It’s not the same another language.
+It doesn’t make sense the same way, and there isn’t context for this way of thinking in English without it sounding like a hokey Native stereotype.
 It took me a really, really long time to understand these concepts in English.
 My grandfather used to talk about how everything has a purpose.
 And I never really understood what he meant.
 But no joke, everything really does have a purpose, literally and philosophically.
 There is nothing and no one on this planet that simply exists for no reason.
 Everything exists to sustain everything else.
 This concept is called “gakina awiya,” or “everybody,” but it also means “everybody in relation to each other.”
-The Lakota say “mitakuye oyasin” and Algonquin say “nogomaq.”
 It’s about interconnectedness.

 Basic scientific understandings of ecosystems explain how everything is connected, but it’s a scientific explanation in English.
 It’s not intrinsic to the English-speaker’s worldview.
-Without the language, these concepts are hollow and not properly explained.
+Without the language, these concepts are hollow and not properly explained, and the word for ecosystem isn’t synonymous with the idea that everything is connected in the same way gakina awiya means.

 “As Indigenous languages across the world die out, we are losing all the knowledge and understanding of that specific land with it.”